Ali-Forootani/docker-compose-yml/README.md

 In summary, this Docker Compose configuration sets up two services: a PostgreSQL database (todo-db) and a web application (todo-web).
 The services are connected to the app-net network, and the necessary ports are mapped for external access.
 The todo-web service also uses a secret file (secrets.json) for accessing sensitive information.
 The dependencies between the services are specified using depends_on, ensuring that the database container is started before the web application container.

-environment:
-      - Database:Provider=Postgres

-The environment section in the Docker Compose file allows you to set environment variables for a specific service.
-In the provided example:

-yaml

-environment:
-  - Database:Provider=Postgres

-The Database:Provider=Postgres line sets an environment variable within the todo-web service.
-Here's what it means:

-    Database:Provider is the name of the environment variable.
-    Postgres is the value assigned to the environment variable.

-This environment variable can be accessed by the application running in the todo-web container.
-The purpose of setting this environment variable is to provide configuration or runtime information to the application, indicating that it should use PostgreSQL as the database provider.

-In the application code or configuration, the environment variable Database:Provider can be accessed to determine the database provider to use.
-The specific implementation details of how the application utilizes this environment variable depend on how the application is designed.

-Setting environment variables through the Docker Compose file allows you to configure containers in a consistent and portable manner.
-It enables you to provide dynamic configuration options to your application without modifying its code or configuration files directly.